hariharansr2004/Java-Cheat-Sheet/README.md

 <br>

 ## this Keyword
-- ‘this’ keyword in Java is a reference variable that refers to the current instance of the class.
+- ‘this’ keyword in Java is a reference variable that refers to the current instance of the class[current object's refrence].
 It is commonly used to differentiate between instance variables and method parameters with the same name.
 - this can also be used to:
 - Call current class constructor
 - Call current class method